sebastianmontoyag/minesweeper/README.md

-Hi! this is my fisrt project, its a javascript-based minesweeper. i hope you have fun!
+Hi! this is my fisrt project, it's a javascript-based minesweeper.
+I hope you have fun!
+Let's bring it on.